Heroic medicine: United States

 Many associate Benjamin Rush with an abrupt acceptance of heroic techniques into the realm of mainstream medicine, especially in America.
-Founding father, creator of University of Pennsylvania’s medical school, and known as the "American Hippocrates," Rush was well respected and revered in the medical field.
+Founding father, creator of University of Pennsylvania's medical school, and known as the "American Hippocrates," Rush was well respected and revered in the medical field.
 The Philadelphia Yellow Fever outbreak in 1793 is looked upon as a major event in the merging of heroic medicine into the course of best practices in the medical profession.
 Much of the city was left incapacitated by the rampant epidemic.
 As healers fled the city, Rush bravely remained to treat people, and ultimately himself, with drastic regimens of intensive bloodlettings and purgatives.
 He taught many students who then carried the tradition to other parts of the United States.
 Varied in its influence, heroic medicine was particularly concentrated around Pennsylvania and spread into other locations.
 The term "heroic medicine" was coined later in the mid-19th century to describe extreme treatment.

 Heroic medicine was used to treat George Washington on his deathbed in 1799.
 He was bled repeatedly and given Mercury(I) chloride (calomel) and several blisters of cantharidin to induce sweating.
-Washington died shortly afterwards.
+Washington died shortly afterward.

 Heroic medicine was very much in the hands of the professional, as the invasive interventions involved were beyond the capabilities of rustic practitioners.
 Symptoms were not regarded as the body's attempt to fight the disease, but were considered a complication that would exacerbate the patient's condition and do further harm.
 Practitioners believed that a fever should be suppressed and any drugs used should be powerful and given in large dosages.
 Under this onslaught, domestic medicine dwindled in importance; even treatments that had been found effective in the past were relegated to the realms of old-fashioned folk medicine.

-Practices
+Clinical practices

 Heroic medicine does not have a definitive start date, as its treatments themselves were not new to the field of medicine.
 Bloodletting, purging, and sweating are cemented firmly in medical tradition back to the advent of humoral theory in the time of Hippocrates and Galen.
 With hopes of rebalancing the body's delicate homeostasis of four humors – black bile, yellow bile, phlegm, and blood – the careful manipulation of bodily discharge, like bleeding and evacuation, was believed to nudge the body back to its healthy, natural state.
 The physician's role was always to monitor the path of the body's humoral levels back to normal.

 Heroic medicine takes this methodology to the extreme, draining significant volumes of blood and ordering intensive regimens of evacuation.
 It was not uncommon for physicians to strive to drain up to 80 percent of a patient's blood volume.
 Likewise, dramatic evacuations, both by pharmacological emetics and laxatives, induced the forceful removal of bodily fluid.
 Commonly used emetics include senna and tartar emetic.
 General intestinal cleansing was instigated by massive doses of calomel, to the point of acute mercury poisoning.
 Sweating was also induced using blisters of cantharidin and diaphoretic.